runwayml/learn/docs/create/train-models.md

 Here are some strategies* for creating and inflating datasets from existing bodies of work:
 * If you don't have digital copies, take photographs of your work
 * Duplicate and rotate the images
-* Flip images horizontally and vertically
+* Flip images horizontally and vertically*
 * Create new images that are zoomed out and zoomed in
 * Generate images from frames of your videos
+* If you're comfortable with creative coding tool like Processing or p5.js for example (there are many others, too!) can you automatically generate images?
 * << What else...? >>

+@Anastasis and @Alejandro, I saw that you were discussing this as a pre-processing step

 *A model will learn all the visual features of the given dataset.
 If you create a dataset of dogs and some of them are upsidedown, then expect that your model might generate upsidedown dogs or dog-like creatures with a combination of both upsidedown and rightsideup characteristics.
 You may or may not want that.